damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Everything is **always in draft** and subject to change, including this handbook.
 So do not delay documenting things and do not include "draft" in the titles of documents.
 Ensure everyone can read the current state.
 Nothing will ever be finished.
 1. Explicitly note what **next action** you propose or expect and from whom.
 1. Before **replying** to a request, complete the requested task first.
 Otherwise, indicate when you plan to complete it in your response.
 In the latter case, always send a message after the task is subsequently completed.
 1. Respect the **privacy** of our users and your fellow team members.
 Secure our production data at all times.
 Only work with production data when this is needed to perform your job.
-Looking into production data for malicious reasons (for example [LOVEINT](https://en.wikipedia.org/wiki/LOVEINT) or spying on direct messages of team members) is a fireable offense.
+Looking into production data for malicious reasons (for example, [LOVEINT](https://en.wikipedia.org/wiki/LOVEINT) or spying on direct messages of team members) is a fireable offense.
 1. Most guidelines in this handbook are meant to help, and unless stated otherwise, are meant to help more than being absolute rules.
 Don't be afraid to do something because you can't oversee all guidelines.
-Be gentle when reminding people about these guidelines, saying for example: "It is not a problem, but next time please consider the following guideline from the handbook."
+Be gentle when reminding people about these guidelines, saying for example, "It is not a problem, but next time please consider the following guideline from the handbook."

 ## <i class="fa fa-book fa-fw icon-color font-awesome" aria-hidden="true"></i> Handbook Usage
 {: #handbook-usage}